brajenful/small-projects/README.md

 # despacito

-Starts playing Despacito on YouTube whenever a previously running process has been closed.
+Starts playing Despacito on YouTube whenever a previously running process is closed.